Independent candidate upends Oregon race for governor and gives GOP an opening - KESQ

 Betsy Johnson casts herself as the candidate for Oregon governor who will speak for voters who are “fed up” with homeless encampments and trash-strewn streets and tired of watching Republicans and Democrats “fight like two cats in a sack.”

-“I am the champion and the voice right now of people who feel disrespected, disenfranchised, looked down on, and they’re sick of it,” the bespectacled former helicopter pilot said in a telephone interview as Biden was headed to the state this week.
+“I am the champion and the voice right now of people who feel disrespected, disenfranchised, looked down on, and they’re sick of it,” the bespectacled former helicopter pilot said in a telephone interview earlier this week, before Biden’s arrival in the state.
 “I have always been pro-choice, pro-cop, pro-change, pro-accountability and pro-alternative to the status quo.
 The status quo was getting us no place, and the only people that were suffering were Oregonians.”

 The resonance of that message from a moderate former Democrat with deep financial support in Oregon’s business community has upended the state’s race for governor this year — unnerving Democrats by creating a scenario under which Republicans could capture the office for the first time in 40 years.